-I am a data scientist and statistical consultant.
+I am Lead Data Scientist at EmpowerTheUser.
 In the past, I worked as a postdoctoral researcher in the Department of Social Neuroscience at the Max Planck Institute for Human Cognitive and Brain Sciences.
 I conducted my graduate work at the University of North Carolina at Chapel Hill as part of the Positive Emotions and Psychophysiology Lab.

-My statistical work is conducted primarily in R with a focus on visualizing and analysing hierarchical and complex datasets.
+My data science work is conducted primarily in Python with a focus on NLP.